Cleaning a Flooded Basement: How to Clean and Dry a Flooded Basement

 Test the Area for Mold

 Mold requires two conditions to thrive, and these are darkness and moisture.
-A flooded basement is the ideal environment for mold to grow, and it only takes a few days for mold growth to begin.
+A flooded basement is an ideal environment for mold to grow.
+Mold can begin to grow in as little as 48 hours.
+If the floodwaters contained sewage, the time could decrease to as little as 24 hours.
 With this in mind, if humidity and moisture were present in your home for more than a few days, it is imperative to test the area for mold growth.
 There are several do-it-yourself mold testing kits that you can use to determine if this substance is present yourself.
 Professional mold testing is another option.
 In addition to testing, keep your eyes open for mold development in the coming weeks.
 Mold can be unhealthy and even toxic, and it requires professional remediation for the best results.
 If mold is present, you may need to halt repair efforts to deal with the mold remediation process.

 Prevent Future Floods in Your Basement